Facts, International Law, & Biblical Truth

 Truth is fallen in the streets … and they will turn away from listening to the truth and wander off into myths (Isa 59.14, 2 Tim 4.4)

-Is there historical evidence to rebut these claims?
+THE TRUTH: Is there historical evidence?
 Brief answer HERE

 Palestinian leaders have adopted the tack of “stealing the enemy’s heritage, history, and values”, link.
 But archaeology and historical documentation shows that Jews have lived continuously in the land of Israel for over 3,000 years, link, link, link.
 For example, the descendants of Abraham formed the nation Israel around 1300 BC, in 1004 BC King David established Jerusalem as the capital of the Kingdom of Israel, and in 960 BC his son Solomon built the first Jewish temple, link.